Bozar/OneMoreLevel/README.md

 Following keys are available only in help screen.

-* Move down (Help): Down, J, D, [Direction pad down].
+* Move down: Down, J, D, [Direction pad down].
-* Move up (Help): Up, K, A, [Direction pad up].
+* Move up: Up, K, A, [Direction pad up].
-* Page down (Help): PgDn, Space, F, N.
+* Page down: PgDn, Space, F, N.
-* Page up (Help): PgUp, B, P.
+* Page up: PgUp, B, P.
-* Scroll to top (Help): Home, G.
+* Scroll to top: Home, G.
-* Scroll to bottom (Help): End, Shift + G.
+* Scroll to bottom: End, Shift + G.
+* Exit help: Esc, Slash (/), [B].
+* Switch text: Enter, [A].

 These keys are available in wizard mode (see below).

-* Add 1 turn (Wizard): T.
+* Add 1 turn: T.
-* Force reload (Wizard): O.
+* Force reload: O.

 ## Game Mechanics

 There is a count down timer at the top right corner of the main screen.
 You have 24 turns at most.
 When it reduces to zero, you lose the game.
-Every map provides a way to reverse the counter by 4 turns.

 Sometimes enemies and environment are able to consume your remaining turns.
 They might also kill you in other ways.
 On the other hand, every theme dungeon has a unique winning condition.

 Press `Help` key to read these mechanics.
 The help text is also available in `doc/`.